Alignment, Start Line and Clubface Control

 - Ball too forward tends to open the shoulders (path left).

+- Ball too back tends to close them (path right).
 Keep the ball in its club‑specific spot (lead‑heel reference) so your shoulders stay parallel to the target and your intended start line matches reality.

 If your clubface is square, you need to check your alignment.
 Aim can be perfect at the clubface and still wrong in the body.
 If feet, hips, or shoulders aren't parallel to the target line, your path adapts and the ball follows your setup, not your intention.

-Set the face first, then align body lines parallel to the target.
+- Simple, PDF‑consistent routine Set the face first, then align body lines parallel to the target.
 Place the ball relative to the lead heel (mid‑iron: back of ball one clubhead inside).
-Don’t change the ball position to “find” the target – adjust aim with your feet and shoulders, not with ball drift.
+Don't change the ball position to “find” the target - adjust aim with your feet and shoulders, not with ball drift.

 Lock down ball position per club and a stance width that suits the club's length.
 With those constants, your face doesn't need last‑second heroics; it arrives predictably relative to the path.